Z2PackDev/Z2Pack/doc/source/tutorial_installation.rst

     >>> z2pack.__version__
     '2.0.0'
     >>>

-Unless you want some additional information, you can now skip ahead either to the part where I explain how to set up Z2Pack with :ref:`first-principles codes <setup_first_principles>`.
+Unless you want some additional information, you can now skip ahead to the parts where I explain how to set up Z2Pack with :ref:`tight-binding models <setup_tight_binding>` or :ref:`first-principles codes <setup_first_principles>`.
 If you don't need that, you can go straight to the section on :ref:`creating a System <z2pack_tutorial_system>`.

 .. note ::